Portsmouth Naval Shipyard (PNS)

 By 1978, a study performed at PNS showed that cancer rates were unusually high at the shipyard.
 The National Institute for Occupational Safety and Health (NIOSH) began a detailed investigation into the extent of asbestos use at the shipyard.

 Results indicated that sheet metal workers, electricians, and welders were exposed to the highest amount of asbestos.
-Still, since asbestos permeated throughout most areas of the shipyard, most workers at PNS faced asbestos exposure.
+Still, since asbestos permeated most areas of the shipyard, most workers at PNS faced asbestos exposure.

 Asbestos Lawsuits Against Portsmouth Naval Shipyard